JuanObiJuan/NetworkCommunication/DATA_CONTROL_CENTER.md

 - **`provant_id`:** Stored as a global variable with timestamp
 - **`level_title`:** Stored as a global variable
 - **All events:** Automatically removed after processing to prevent re-transmission
+- Last iteration was integrating a csv file creation for certain event keys.

 ## Usage Workflow